 What is Best Available Evidence (BAE)?

-1. A copy of the member’s Medicaid card which includes the member’s name and an eligibility date during the discrepant period OR
+- A copy of the beneficiary's Medicaid card which includes the beneficiary's name and eligibility date OR

-3. A copy of a state document that confirms active Medicaid status during the discrepant period OR
+- A copy of a state document that confirms active Medicaid status OR

-4. A print out from the State electronic enrollment file showing Medicaid status during the discrepant period OR
+- A print out from the State electronic enrollment file showing Medicaid status OR

-5. A screen print from the State’s Medicaid systems showing Medicaid status during the discrepant period OR
+- A screen print from the State’s Medicaid systems showing Medicaid status OR

-6. Other documentation provided by the State showing Medicaid status during the discrepant period
+- Other documentation provided by the State showing Medicaid status OR

-1. A remittance from the facility showing Medicaid payment for a full calendar month for that individual during the discrepant period
+- A remittance from the facility showing Medicaid payment for a full calendar month for that individual OR

-3. A screen print from the State’s Medicaid systems showing that individual’s institutional status based on at least a full calendar month stay for Medicaid payment purposes during the discrepant period
+- A screen print from the State’s Medicaid systems showing that individual’s institutional status based on at least a full calendar month's stay for Medicaid payment purposes

 Where can I get more information about BAE?